mandar-raskar/Pizza-Delivery/README.md

 This project based on MEAN Stack.
 It's a pizza delivery system.

 Install the Node.js.
 Link :- https://nodejs.org/en/download/

 Install the angular.
-In terminal :- npm install -g @angular/cli
+For installing Angular :- In terminal :- npm install -g @angular/cli

 This is for database (MongoDB)
 For downloading MongoDB :- https://www.mongodb.com/download-center?initial=true#community